s30labs/cnm-sp/file-server/README.md

-# event-counter
+# file-server
-Contains a script that enables the creation of user metrics that count the number of events registered under defined conditions.
+Contains a script for checking the upload/download of files to a server (currently SFTP).
+It returns the percentage of success (100% means no failure) and the time employed in the operation.

 ## Contains
 - [x] Script for metric